-Background
+1. Background

-me:

-dress:

-y: State: Zip:

-one: Fax:

-im #: Tracking #:

-day's Date:

-Representation e you represented by a lawyer re garding this Petition for M onitor Review?

-☐ Yes ☐ No

-If yes, who?

 Name:

 Address:

 City: State: Zip:

+Phone: Fax:

+Claim #: Tracking #:

+Today's Date:

+☐ Yes ☐ No If yes, who? er regarding this Petition for Monitor Review?

+5 State: Zip:

 Phone:

-If you check "yes" and give us your lawyer copies of all of the e papers that we send to yo
+If you check "yes" and give us your lawyer's name and address, we will send your lawyer copies of all of the papers that we send to you.

-Additional Information or Pace you submitting any additional is - ng with your Potition for
+3. Additional Information or Papers

-nitor Review? information of papers alon ig with your rention for
+Are you submitting any additional information or papers along with your Petition for Monitor Review?

-☐ Yes ☐ No
+Yes No

 If no, go to section 4 below.

-If yes, please explain the flaw(s (Please feel free to attach more ns process in your case.
+If yes, please explain the flaw(s) or mistake(s) in the claims process in your case.
+(Please feel free to attach more pages.)

-, ,

-escribe the additional information or papers that you would like the to review because of the flaw(s) or mistake(s).
-(Please feel free to a ges.)
-Please 6 valain why there would be a fundamental miscarriage of justice if t Monito xplain why there would be a fundamental miscarriage of justice if to does not consider the additional information or papers.
-(Please feen more pages.)
-Monito does not consider the additional information or papers.
-(Please fee Monito does not consider the additional information or papers.
-(Please fee Monito does not consider the additional information or papers.
-(Please fee Monito does not consider the additional information or papers.
-(Please fee Monito does not consider the additional information or papers.
-(Please fee Monito to attack does not consider the additional information or papers.
-(Please fee
+Please describe the additional information or papers that you would like the Monitor to review because of the flaw(s) or mistake(s).
+(Please feel free to attach more pages.)

+Please explain why there would be a fundamental miscarriage of justice if the Monitor does not consider the additional information or papers.
+(Please feel free to attach more pages.)

+4. Explain the Error

+As explained in the letter and booklet that were sent with this form, the Monitor can only require reexamination of your decision if she finds that the decision was a "clear and manifest error" likely to result in a "fundamental miscarriage of justice."
+Please explain why the decision in your case was that type of "clear and manifest error."
+It is very important that you explain in full detail every reason why the decision was a "clear and manifest error."
+(Please feel free to attach more pages.)

-5. Claims Involving Attempts to Apply If your claim of discrimination involved your attempt to apply for a loan, please answer the following questions.
+5. Claims Involving Attempts to Apply

+If your claim of discrimination involved your attempt to apply for a loan, please answer the following questions.
 (If your claim is not about an attempt to apply for a loan, please go to part 6.)
-(Please feel free to attach more pages.) a.
+(Please feel free to attach more pages.)

+- a.
 Did you contact a USDA office (or employee of that office) and state that you wanted to apply for a particular loan or benefit?
-If yes, please explain. b.
+If yes, please explain. - b.
 Did a USDA employee (or employees) refuse to provide you with loan or benefit application forms or otherwise discourage you from applying?
 If yes, please explain in detail.

-с. c.
-Please state the year and general time of to apply.
-If you tried more than once, p d. d.
-Please state the type and amount of loa ("Types" of loans mean, for example, o nn for which you were applying. sperating loans or farm ownership loans.) e. e.
-Please state how you planned to use th buy a tractor). e money (for example, to plant corn or to f. your area in that year.
-(For example, pl ere consistent with farming operations in lease explain why your farm plans would or explain how the crops or livestock in Pleas Signature ease sign here.
-By signing this Petition, you erything you are saying in this Petition is to Signa gnature Date 7.
-Sı Submit Your Petition Subr bmit your completed Petition for Monitor Review to: Office of the Monitor P.O.
-Box 64511 St. Paul, MN 55164-0511
+- c.
+Please state the year and general time of year (month or season) when you tried to apply.
+If you tried more than once, please list every time you tried. - d.
+Please state the type and amount of loan for which you were applying. ("Types" of loans mean, for example, operating loans or farm ownership loans.) - e.
+Please state how you planned to use the money (for example, to plant corn or to buy a tractor). - f.
+Please explain why your farm plans were consistent with farming operations in your area in that year.
+(For example, please explain why your farm plans would work in your type of climate and soil, or explain how the crops or livestock in your plan were typical for your area.)